 If fabric terminology feels intimidating to you, fear not.
 Here are frequently asked questions about common scenarios, and our answers about the best slipcover fabrics.
-After that, join us for a crash course on common slipcover fabrics and fibers and their special characteristics.
+After that, dive deeper into a crash course on common slipcover fabrics and fibers and their special characteristics.

 Best Slipcover Fabrics for Common Scenarios

 For ready-made slipcovers, choose a slightly higher priced polyester-spandex blend for the best look, durability, comfort and overall value.

 For custom slipcovers, the best fabric to use will depend on your priorities.
 For maximum durability, select a fabric with polyester fiber; for comfort, go with natural fibers like cotton.
 To compromise, choose a blend.

 If your current sofa is such a hair magnet that it looks like a huge furry beast itself, we feel your pain.
 Our rec is to look for low-static fabrics.
 Fabrics made from natural fibers are the least staticky and offer a comfortable feel, too.
 On the other hand, polyester offers better durability for your energetic pets and, with some persistent searching, you may be able to find a few that are low-static and have a nice feel (just like we did for our covers).